HERE ARE THE GUESTS FOR 2018 !

 Arie Kaplan is an author and comic book writer.
 He has written several graphic novels, including Speed Racer: Chronicles of the Racer (IDW Publishing, 2008), Shadow Guy & Gamma Gal: Heroes Unite (Penguin Young Readers Group/Disney Club Penguin, 2010), and The New Kid From Planet Glorf (Capstone, 2013).
 Arie is the author of the nonfiction title From Krakow to Krypton: Jews and Comic Books, which was a 2008 finalist for the National Jewish Book Award and a 2009 Sophie Brody Honor Book (awarded by the American Library Association) Recently, Arie wrote two LEGO Star Wars books for Scholastic.
 The first one, Face Off, will be published in September 2016.
 Over the years, Arie has also penned numerous humor articles for MAD Magazine.
 Arie is proud to be part of the Jewish Comic Con, where he'll moderate the panels, along with Danny Fingeroth.

 Julian Voloj is the type of creative talent that this industry will always be proud to have in its ranks.
 The photographer and writer was working on a series on Jewish diversity, when he met Benjamin Melendez, a former gang leader (and Crypto Jew!) who brokered a gang truce in 1971 that consequently led to the emergence of hip hop in the South Bronx (and inspired the cult movie "The Warriors").
 Melendez became the subject of Julian's graphic novel "Ghetto Brother" (illustrated by Claudia Ahlering, published in the U.S. by NBM).
-The book has so far been translated into French, German, Portuguese and Spanish.
-His next book, "Die Judenbuche" ("The Jew's Beech"), based on a 19th century novella, retells the story of a historic murder in his native Westphalia and will be published in February.
-Also in 2017, "Truth, Justice, and the American Way: The Joe Shuster Story" (with artist Thomas Campi), a graphic novel about the Superman co-creator, coinciding with his 25th yarzeit, is scheduled for publication.
+His next book, "Die Judenbuche" ("The Jew's Beech"), based on a 19th century novella, retells the story of a historic murder in his native Westphalia and will be published in February 2017.
+Also in 2017, he started a Graphic Novel collection on the founders of the DC Comics trinity: "Truth, Justice, and the American Way: The Joe Shuster Story" (with artist Thomas Campi), a graphic novel about the Superman co-creator will be followed by the Bill Finger Story (Batman) in 2018, then William Marston's biography (Wonder Woman) in 2019.

 RAFAEL MEDOFF & CRAIG YOE